 Sometimes people send me books to review; sometimes I review them.
+The Age of Surge is one that caught my interest.

 As a writer myself, it’s an interesting approach to marketing.
 Based upon my previous Amazon reviews, authors have approached me to review their books.
 It’s almost always business books, and rarely novels or bottles of whisky.
 Perhaps this is because business authors are more marketing-savvy.